Automatic Termination by Death or Disability

 The death of a personal representative or the appointment of a conservator for the estate of a personal representative, terminates his appointment.

-A.R.S. § 14-3609This creates an immediate gap in estate administration.
-The estate still needs someone at the helm, but the person who was managing it is no longer able to serve.
-Arizona law addresses this by assigning temporary duties to someone who is already in a position to act.
+A.R.S. § 14-3609This creates an immediate gap in estate management.
+The estate still needs someone at the helm, but the person who managed it can no longer serve.

 Who Fills the Gap